 2. Yoga for at Least 20 Minutes-

-I live in a small studio in Waikiki, but luckily I have enough room for a good solo yoga practice.
+I live in a small studio in Waikiki, but luckily, I have enough room for a good solo yoga practice.
 I have my yoga mat and all my yoga tools that I need.
 If you have time to go to a studio before work, or practice yoga outside, even better!
 But even doing yoga for 20 minutes a day can be more beneficial for you than going to a yoga practice 1-3 times a week for an hour.
 Do your favorite workout or go for a 20 minute run, but in my personal opinion, yoga is so beneficial in so many ways, for your mind, body, and spirit.
-Yoga has changed my life in so many ways all around.
+Yoga has changed my life and I’m a better person for it.

 3. Take a Moment to Give Gratitude and Ask For What You Want in Life-

 After my practice on my mat, I like to say a little prayer and give thanks for having another beautiful day, being alive, and what I would like in life that would make me happy.
 Tools that I actually learned from the documentary, The Secret.
 Talk to whatever higher being you believe in, or even just saying it to yourself in the mirror, taking the time to be grateful for what you have will always help set a good tone for your day, and your spirit.

 I also say the Buddhist Prayer, “May I be filled with loving kindness, may I be well, may I be peaceful, and at ease, may I be truly happy, NAMASTE.

 4. Have a Cup of Tea and Eat Breakfast-